In resumes, every word counts. Everything you include in this one- or two-page document makes an impact on the employers' hiring decision.

 [TEMPLATE] Resume Personal Statement

 <adjective 1> and <adjective 2> <current job title> with more than <number> years of experience in <industry 1> and <industry 2>.
 Experienced in <area of expertise 1>, <area of expertise 2> and <area of expertise 3>.
 A strong <key strength 1> combined with the ability to <skill 1> and <skill 2>. <action> resulting in <outcome>.
-Currently looking to broaden experience/use existing skill-set in <specific industry/company/role>.
+Looking to broaden experience/use existing skill-set in <specific industry/company/role>.

 Based on the template above, here are a few resume personal statement examples.